CartoDB/Canarsie/Blogposts/part1/content.md

-# The Subway Series Part 1: A disruption of epic proportions
+# The Subway Series: A disruption of epic proportions

 banner